Amelia Vega: Miss Universe

 After winning the Miss Dominican Republic title, Vega represented the Dominican Republic in the Miss Universe 2003 pageant held in Panama City on 3 June 2003.
-She became the first delegate from this country to win the title.
-At the time she was the youngest woman since 1994 to win Miss Universe and, as of 2023, is the tallest winner, standing at 6'2".
+She became the first delegate from the Dominican to win the title.
+At the time she was the youngest woman since 1994 to win Miss Universe and, as of 2024, is the tallest winner, standing at 6'2".

 Music

-After recording her first demo at 15 years old and starting her artistic career on musicals in her hometown at the same age, Amelia's first single "Pasa Un Segundito" was released by iTunes on 26 April 2010.
+After recording her first demo at 15 years old and starting her artistic career in musicals in her hometown at the same age, Amelia's first single "Pasa Un Segundito" was released by iTunes on 26 April 2010.
 It became a top Latin song in just two days.
-A couple months later she surprises with her environmental song Smog.
-She announced on her Twitter account that her complete album "Agua Dulce" will be released on 30 August 2011, first on iTunes.
-She began promoting her music in Puerto Rico, Ecuador, Panama, Dominican Republic "where she opened the concert for Marc Anthony And Chayanne in front of a crowd of 50,000 people".
+A couple of months later, she released an environmental song, "Smog".
+She announced on her Twitter account that her complete album Agua Dulce would be released on 30 August 2011, first on iTunes.
+She began promoting her music in Puerto Rico, Ecuador, Panama, Dominican Republic "where she opened the concert for Marc Anthony and Chayanne in front of a crowd of 50,000 people".

 Personal life

-On 24 December 2011, Vega married Dominican NBA player Al Horford, after two years of dating.
-They have four children together and are expecting their fifth child.
+On 24 December 2011, Vega married Dominican NBA player Al Horford in Santo Domingo, after two years of dating.
+They have five children together: Ean, Alía, Ava, Nova and Mila.

-Vega is niece-in-law of the Grammy Award–winning singer Juan Luis Guerra.
+Vega is niece-in-law of the Grammy Award–winning Dominican singer Juan Luis Guerra.
 She attended and graduated from Barbizon Modeling and Acting School in Santo Domingo.

 Vega is the sixth generation of women in her family who bears Amelia either as their first name or middle name.